Atli-A/CustomNewtab/README.md

 # CustomNewtab

-Just a extensino I made to customize the chrome newtab
+Just a extensino I made to customize the chrome newtab page for my convenience.

 unfinished